kw7oe/kw7oe.github.io/content/posts/aws-ec2-disk-space-full.md

 aws       19341                   root   1w       REG              202,1  1504932       3421 /var/log/awslogs.log.1 (deleted)
 ```

-Look for the process that are not important or safe to kill and associated with
+Then, look for the process that are not important or safe to kill and associated with
 large file.

 For me, it's `aws` logs file that is deleted but still help opened.
 It took up
 disk space of `1504932`.

-Knowing the file, we then proceed to kill the process to clear up the file by
+We can then proceed to kill the process to clear up the identified file by
 running the following:

 ```bash